 2023 Premier’s Anzac Student Tour

-The Premier’s Anzac Student Tour will travel to Sydney and New Zealand in April 2023.
+The Premier’s Anzac Student Tour travelled to Sydney and New Zealand in April 2023.

-Accompanied by 3 teachers, the group of students will depart for the 10-day tour on 16 April.
+Accompanied by 3 teachers, the group of students departed for the 10-day tour on 16 April 2023.

 Students from across Western Australia submitted their entries for the chance to be selected as ambassadors for the tour.
 Ten students from 10 different schools were selected to share in the experience.
 They will attend a briefing session ahead of undertaking their historical study tour.

 - Tour diary, Day 10: Anzac Day

 - Tour diary, Day 8: Te Hana Te Ao Marama

 - Tour diary, Day 6: Sydney to Auckland